 Why does person-centred care work?

-While all this sounds great in theory, what is it about person centred care that really works?
-According to this article from the University of Canberra, there are a number of benefits it provides in the context of healthcare:
+While all this sounds great in theory, what is it about person-centred care that works?
+According to the University of Canberra, there are many benefits it provides in the context of healthcare:

 - Participation encourages people to stick to treatment plans and make lifestyle choices that improve wellbeing.